black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 98
 If there is no next song in the playlist, use the else block to reset the currentSong key of userData to null, and its songCurrentTime property to 0.

+# Step 99
+With everything set in place, call the pauseSong(), setPlayerDisplay(), highlightCurrentSong(), and setPlayButtonAccessibleText() functions to correctly update the player.

+Congratulations on completing your music player!
+Now that we've finished testing and using the shorter songs, we've replaced them with the original tracks specially selected by Quincy for you to enjoy.